danc256/retropc-cracks/tsr/README.md

 ### The Immortal

 Another game I loved.
 Great mood, great music, and it always hung in the same spot on my PC (even without the crack).
 I really should try this again someday.
 Would like to see the ending.

+## ANTITANK.ASM

+### M1 Tank Platoon

+I have literally worn out my manual and game box I played this so much.
+This had a combination disk and doc check (see labels Patch_1 and Patch_2).
+There was also anti-debugger protection in that the program wiped out the values for INT 0x01 and INT 0x03 which were needed by the debugger.
+I wrote a helper program that copied the values of these locations, and on pressing a specific key it restored them.
+I ran the helper program first, let the protection clobber the debugger vectors, pressed a key to restore debugger vectors (might have been NumLock), then use the debugger to step through the protection and write up a patch.